 The reason may be the lack of accuracy of the targeting.
 The imaging modality used to guide the needle pathway should ideally “see” the target at the time of biopsy, avoiding the established limitations of TRUS-MRI softwares (image fusion) .
 A direct visualisation is possible if real-time MRI guidance is used 2.
 It is also possible to use a conventional endorectal ultrasound probe equipped with a very high-quality B mode.
 This material allows to detect the majority of PI-RADS 4 or 5 lesions in the peripheral zone and the biopsy is then performed with real-time visual guidance 3.
 It is now even possible to use an ultrasound transducer equipped with a 29MHz linear array (Exact Imaging, Canada), also known as micro-ultrasound 4,5.
 This material provides a spatial resolution never achieved until now for the prostate.
 The 14-29 MHz bandwidth allows for a depth of exploration of 50mm.
 All significant tumors detected on MRI (figure 1) are visible with this equipment.
 (Cornud et al, submitted for publication).
 A navigation fusion system is available if the tumor is not well delineated (figure 1).

-It should be noted that this meta-analysis is published at a time where the transrectal route is increasingly being questioned, given the septic risk it entails.
+It should be also noted that this meta-analysis is published at a time where the transrectal route is increasingly being questioned, given the septic risk it entails.
 Limiting transrectal biopsies to the most suspicious targets (PI-RADS 4 or 5), a common-sense strategy adopted in current practice by many practitioners, is probably a factor which may decrease the risk of post-biopsy infection 6.
 Conversely, PI-RADS 3 lesions, when defined by centers with a high volume of prostate MRI reading, have a positive biopsy rate of 12% 7, i.e. barely higher than that observed in PI-RADS 2 category.
-Targeted biopsies only are therefore not appropriate and biopsy decision making is actually often not triggered by MRI findings, but by extra-MRI factors, such as a PSA density >0.15.
-Systematic biopsies may be then necessary, to pick up the 5-10% Gleason 7 tumors (mostly small volume 8 and small grade Gleason grade contingent lesions9) which remain undetectable by MRI.
+Targeted biopsies only are therefore not appropriate in this subgroup of patients and biopsy decision making is actually often not triggered by MRI findings, but by extra-MRI factors, such as a PSA density >0.15.
+Systematic biopsies may be then necessary, to pick up the 5-10% Gleason 7 tumors (mostly small volume 8 and small % of Gleason grade 4 component lesions9), which remain undetectable by MRI.
 The septic risk of the transrectal approach has been increasingly denounced these past years.
 More than one million prostate biopsies are performed in Europe and the United States every year.
 Fever or chills are observed in more than 10% of cases and a severe infection in 1-2% 10.
 One case of death has been reported in a Norwegian study 11, which warned that the resistance to antibiotics steadily increased and predicted that it will quadruple in the coming years.
 For some authors, the transrectal route is becoming untenable 11 and the routine use of rectal culture swabs prior to any transrectal biopsies is strongly encouraged to detect a quinolone-resistant germ 10.

 All these reasons explain why it can be expected that the transperineal approach will gain a more widespread acceptance in a short future, especially if systematic biopsies are maintained.